snpoudel/snpoudel.github.io/_pages/research.md

 Long Short-Term Memory (LSTM) networks have shown strong performance in streamflow prediction tasks.
 However, standard LSTM architectures can struggle to capture long-range dependencies in sequential hydrological data.
 Attention mechanisms offer a potential solution by enabling the model to focus selectively on the most relevant parts of the input sequence when generating predictions.

-This project evaluates the effectiveness of attention-enhanced LSTM models in improving streamflow prediction accuracy compared to conventional (vanilla) LSTM models. <br>
+This project evaluates the effectiveness of attention-enhanced LSTM models in improving streamflow prediction accuracy compared to conventional (vanilla) LSTM models.

 ![image-center](attention_post.png){: .align-center}